ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 - If you want to use syscalls currently not implemented by Ndless, use the macro SYSCALL_CUSTOM (see include/os.h)
 - Compatibility with newlib has not been tested.
 You may get definition conflicts and crashes due to newlib running without relocation.
+You should build your programs with the nspire-ld flag "-nostdlib", except if you need the single precision floating-point helper functions (__aeabi_fadd, ...)
 - Development information and resources are or will be available on Hackspire: http://hackspire.unsads.com